CamoCatX/CamoCatX/OLDREADME.md

 <br>

 *|________________________________________________________________________________________________________________________________________________|*
 **I am a programmer, hacker, cat lover, and a lot of things in between.
-I love to see how things work on the inside, code some really remarkable things, manipiate computer code to my likeing and make programs that do that for me!** 😼
+I love to see how things work on the inside, code some really remarkable things, manipulate computer code to my likeing and make programs that do that for me!** 😼

 *|*
 <a href="https://github.com/CamoCatX">